 For Rémy’s portrait, I started with a loose sketch.
 Check out my tutorial on painting a step-by-step portrait in ArtRage if you’d like to see how start a drawing from scratch on the iPad.
 Tips For Painting Silver Objects is another tutorial that starts the drawing from the very beginning.

-I picked a palette of colors I wanted to use with Rémy somewhere between step 1 and 2.
+For painting a cat in ArtRage, I picked a palette of colors I wanted to use with Rémy somewhere between step 1 and 2.
 Some of my recent paintings have been in warm and dark tones, so

 I wanted to stick to a lighter neutral palette.
 I like to keep swatches on my canvas so it reminds me to stick to the plan as much as possible.

 You actually got a preview of step 2 in the last step as I forgot to take a screenshot of the sketch alone.
 After the sketch is blocked in and colors are chosen, I usually start with the darkest areas which in this case were the eyes.
 I went ahead and quickly put in a few of Rémy’s skin colors near his eye before I went further.
 If you don’t get the adjacent colors in, it may be hard to judge the correct color of the eye as you paint.

 In ArtRage you can always sample the color from the reference photo, but I think that tends to be limiting and doesn’t always match what I’m seeing.
 It can get close, but I find myself going into the color picker and adjusting the color a bit.
 At the beginning it’s more important to get values established than match colors.
 I’ve found using a gray scale and value finder is a very helpful tool for both digital and traditional painting.